 Looking for a waterless toilet so that you don’t need a septic tank?
 Choosing a compost toilet can be complicated with many options available.
 Toilet Revolution can help.
 We have researched every manufacturer of waterless toilets in the world and we can say that the dry, incinerating and composting toilets we supply are the best available.
 We supply to the UK, Ireland, Netherlands, Belgium, Denmark, Germany, France, Spain, Italy, Portugal and other EU countries.
 We have all the various solutions, so we can provide you with honest advice on each type.
 We give you the PRO’s and CON’s of each type of toilet and you make your choice on what suits your lifestyle.
 Our waterless toilets provide you with the freedom to live where you want without harming the environment.
-Free delivery on all toilets to mainland locations in the UK, Ireland, France, Netherlands, Italy, Spain, Germany, Belgium, Austria, Switzerland, Denmark, and Portugal.
+Free delivery on all toilets to mainland locations in the UK, Ireland.
 Contact us for prices for delivered prices to EU countries and Islands.

 If the unit you need is going to be placed outdoors without electricity, the ideal unit is in the outdoor section.
 Similarly if the toilet is going to be placed on a boat with 12V power then the choice is between the Air Head or the Sun Mar mobile.
 The Air Head boat toilet is a urine diverting toilet and the Sun Mar is a composting toilet, this post explains the main differences.
 Below we want to compare the various types of domestic units with one another so that you will be able to see which waterless toilet suits your lifestyle in general.
 The choice is a balance between purchase price, ongoing costs, ease of use and how much follow up care is required to dispose of the output.

 See our full range of Composting Toilets